Introduction to Cassandra Interview Questions

 Answer:

-Apache Cassandra is a highly available “NoSQL” distributed database management system that is open source and designed to handle large amounts of data, providing high availability with no single point of failure.
-Cassandra was developed at Facebook, and after Facebook open-sourced the code, Cassandra became a top-level Apache project in 2010.
+Facebook developed Apache Cassandra as a highly available “NoSQL” distributed database management system.
+It is open source and designed to handle large amounts of data, offering high availability without a single point of failure.
+In 2010, Cassandra became a top-level Apache project after Facebook open-sourced the code.
 It is a type of NoSQL database.
-Cassandra is written in Java and can run on various operating systems and platforms.
 It can serve as both.

 - Real-time data storage system for online applications